Tea-n-Tech/professional-python/8-docs/README.md

 Both are capable and have a lot of plugins so there is no clear winner.
 Migrating to Mkdocs is a bit easier since it uses markdown for source files whereas Sphinx goes for reStructured Text (rst).
-In this course we will go with Mkdocs.
+In this course we will go with Mkdocs but feel free to make other choices.

 [markdown]: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 [mkdocs]: https://www.mkdocs.org/